Logo Los Pueblos Más Bonitos de EspañaLos Pueblos Más Bonitos de España - Inicio

 Coca de Trampó or Vegetable Coke

-Trempó or vegetable flatbreads are one of the most vibrant and authentic expressions of Mallorcan cuisine, and in Fornalutx they find the perfect setting: amid terraced fields, vegetable gardens, citrus groves, and golden stone, this simple snack captures the freshest flavors of the Serra de Tramuntana.
+Trempó or vegetable cocas are one of the most vibrant and authentic expressions of Mallorcan cuisine, and at Fornalutx they find the perfect setting: amidst terraced fields, vegetable gardens, citrus groves and golden stone, this simple dish encapsulates the freshest flavours of the Serra de Tramuntana.

 Origin

-This coca has its roots in Mallorcan home cooking and the need to make the most of fresh produce from the garden.
-On a thin base of bread dough, the trempó—a mixture of tomato, bell pepper, and onion—becomes a direct tribute to the purest Mediterranean.
+This coca has its roots in Mallorcan home cooking and the need to make the most of fresh produce from the vegetable patch.
+On a thin base of bread dough, the trempó — a mixture of tomato, pepper and onion — becomes a direct tribute to the purest Mediterranean.

 Its charm lies in its simplicity.
-The dough, slightly crispy at the edges and tender inside, holds a filling of finely chopped fresh vegetables, dressed with olive oil and arranged with apparent humility, though the final result is deeply flavorful.
+The pastry, slightly crisp at the edges and tender inside, holds a filling of finely chopped fresh vegetables, dressed with olive oil and arranged with apparent simplicity, though the final result is deeply flavourful.
 The tomato adds juiciness, the pepper freshness, and the onion that sweet undertone that balances the whole.

 🍅

-It is enjoyed in a simple and very Mediterranean way:
+It is enjoyed in a simple, very Mediterranean way:

-At room temperature or even cold, to better appreciate the freshness of the vegetables.
-In rectangular slices , ideal for sharing at the table.
-Accompanied by white wine, olives, or garden produce, as part of a leisurely, sun-drenched meal.
+at room temperature or even cold, to better appreciate the freshness of the vegetables.
+Served in rectangular portions , ideal for sharing at the table.
+Accompanied by white wine, olives or produce from the vegetable garden, as part of a leisurely, sun-drenched meal.

-Coca de trempó is one of those dishes that proves that gastronomic greatness does not always lie in complexity.
-All it takes is good dough, quality vegetables, and excellent olive oil to create a clean, direct, and memorable flavor.
+Coca de trempó is one of those dishes that proves gastronomic greatness does not always lie in complexity.
+All it takes is a good dough, quality vegetables and excellent olive oil to create a clean, direct and memorable flavour.

-In the kitchens and ovens of Mallorca, this recipe has been a staple of afternoon snacks, family celebrations, and outdoor meals for generations.
-In Fornalutx, moreover, its presence feels almost inevitable: it tastes of nearby gardens, long summers, and a village that preserves its harmony with the landscape intact.
+In the kitchens and ovens of Mallorca, this recipe has been a staple of afternoon snacks, family celebrations and al fresco meals for generations.
+In Fornalutx, moreover, its presence feels almost inevitable: it tastes of a nearby vegetable garden, a long summer and a village that preserves its harmony with the landscape intact.

-A thin crust, tomato, onion, bell pepper, and olive oil: few things capture Mediterranean cuisine as well as a good coca de trempó.
+A thin base, tomato, onion, pepper and olive oil: few things explain Mediterranean cuisine as well as a good coca de trempó.

-Eating a vegetable coca in Fornalutx, amid cobblestone alleys, flower-filled pots, and the terraced greenery of the Tramuntana mountains, is to understand that the most beautiful cuisine sometimes arises from the simplest things.
+To eat a vegetable coca in Fornalutx, amongst cobbled alleyways, flower-filled pots and the terraced greenery of the Tramuntana, is to understand that the most beautiful cuisine is sometimes born of the simplest things.